 Complaints and grievances will be dealt with fairly and expediently.
 It is important that all relevant information is gathered and that it is considered in an objective manner.
+The Complaints and Grievances protocol in brief is as follows:

-If a student or parent has a complaint, the first step is to share this with the class teacher.
+If a student or parent has a complaint, the first instance is to meet with the class teacher.

-If a resolution is not satisfactory then it can be directly raised with the Principal or with the College of Teachers via the Parent - Teacher Liaison Officer.
+If a resolution is not satisfactory then it can be directed to the Principal.